braunbearded/hacking-handbook/recon-foothold/foothold-ideas.md

 - create custom wordlists with stuff like users, shares, company jargon
 - bruteforce/discover every service with your custom wordlist

+# shares/ftp

+- check folders(names) in ftp/samba also on webservers or other services

 # webservers

 - urlencode your shit